Zuccarello, Rangers beat Canadiens 3-1 to reach East semis - News 12 Now

 Emelin, who returned to the lineup in Game 5 after missing the first four games, got the Canadiens on the scoreboard at 6:19 with his first career postseason goal.
 He beat Lundqvist with a wrist shot from the top of the right circle.
 Radulov got an assist on the play for his seventh point of the series.

-Price denied a tip attempt by J.T.
-Miller at 7:38 on the Rangers’ first shot on goal of the game.
-About a minute later, Nick Holden’s shot went off Price’s shoulder.
+“We didn’t like the way we played in the first,” Stepan said.
+“They came out with a big push.
+I don’t think our group thought that we were good enough to match that intensity.
+I thought we made adjustments.
+We understood there were still two periods of hockey left to play.”

-NOTES: Canadiens D Andrei Markov appeared in his 89th playoff game, tying Patrice Brisebois for 36th place in franchise history.
-C Tomas Plekanec appeared in his 87th postseason game. … Montreal fell to 0-5 in Game 6 against the Rangers, including 0-3 at MSG. … None of the teams’ 16 playoff series has reached a Game 7. … The Rangers were 0 for 14 on the power play through the first five games before Zuccarello’s first goal on their first chance of Game 6. … Hayes and J.T.
+NOTES: Montreal fell to 0-5 in Game 6 against the Rangers, including 0-3 at MSG. … None of the teams’ 16 playoff series has reached a Game 7. … The Rangers were 0 for 14 on the power play through the first five games before Zuccarello’s first goal on their only chance of Game 6. … Hayes and J.T.
 Miller had assists on Zuccarello’s second goal for the first point of the postseason for both.

 Follow Vin Cherwoo at www.twitter.com/VinCherwooAP